 10.4.3.
 Glycolipids

-V cerebrosides the ceramide residue is linked to D-galactose or D-glucose by a β-glycosidic bond.
+IN cerebrosides the ceramide residue is linked to D-galactose or D-glucose by a β-glycosidic bond.
 Cerebrosides (galactocerebrosides, glucocerebrosides) are part of the membranes of nerve cells.

 Gangliosides- carbohydrate-rich complex lipids - were first isolated from the gray matter of the brain.
-Structurally, gangliosides are similar to cerebrosides, differing in that instead of a monosaccharide, they contain a complex oligosaccharide containing at least one residue V-acetylneuraminic acid (see Appendix 11-2).
+Structurally, gangliosides are similar to cerebrosides, differing in that instead of a monosaccharide they contain a complex oligosaccharide containing at least one residue V-acetylneuraminic acid (see Appendix 11-2).

-and their structural components
+and them structural components

-Fatty acids are weak electrolytes( p K a~ 4.8).
-They are dissociated to a small extent in aqueous solutions.
-At pH< p K a non-ionized form predominates, at pH> p K a, that is, under physiological conditions, the ionized form RCOO - prevails.
+Fatty acids are weak electrolytes( p K a~4.8).
+They're in small degree dissociated into aqueous solutions.
+At pH< p K a non-ionized form predominates, at pH > p Ka, i.e., under physiological conditions, the ionized form RCOO - predominates.
 Soluble salts of higher fatty acids are called soaps.
 Sodium salts of higher fatty acids are solid, potassium salts are liquid.
-As salts of weak acids and strong bases of soaps are partially hydrolyzed in water, their solutions are alkaline.
+As salts of weak acids and strong bases of soap are partially hydrolyzed in water, their solutions have an alkaline reaction.

 10.5.1.
 Hydrolysis